score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

 ### Building the image

-The first job in the workflow will build and tag the image locally with a semantic version.
-This is not Score-specific and can be changed completely for the target project.
+The first job in the workflow builds and tags the image locally with a semantic version.
+This isn't Score-specific and can be changed completely for the target project.

 ```yaml
 jobs: